 Arrivy’s Route Planning feature allows Schedulers to create and edit routes for crews that have multiple stops/Tasks during a single day.
-With Route Planning, Schedulers can rearrange Tasks within a single route or drag-and-drop Tasks between routes in order to balance them between your field teams.
+With Route Planning, Schedulers can automatically create and optimize routes, rearrange Tasks within a single route or drag-and-drop Tasks between routes in order to balance them between your field teams.

 Route Planning works differently from other features in Arrivy.
 The Route Planning interface provides a way to experiment with different Task layouts and assignments.
 Within this interface you can create new routes, drag-and-drop Tasks between and within routes, change route starting and ending times.
 No permanent changes are made to Tasks until you click the Publish button.
 Once you click Publish, all of the edits made in your Route Planning session will be propagated to the affected Tasks.
 Rescheduled messages may be sent to customers whose Task times have changed.
 Or, you can choose to have no messages sent.